-ENGL 3181-3 Directed Study (1-3 credit hours)
+ENGL 3181-3 Directed Study (1-3 credit ho

-Individual study in an approved area based on interest and/or needs of the student.
+Directed Study (1-3 credit hours) Individual study in an approved area based on interest and/or needs of the student.
 May be repeated for credit.
 Departmental approval required for enrollment.